rocky/python-uncompyle6/README.rst

 uncompyle6
 ==========

-A Python 2.x and possibly 3.x byte-code decompiler.
+A Python 2.x and 3.x byte-code decompiler.

-This is written in Python 2.7 but is Python3 compatible.

 Introduction
 ------------

 *uncompyle6* converts Python byte-code back into equivalent Python source code.
 It accepts byte-codes from Python version 2.5 to 2.7.
-It runs on Python 2.7 and with a little more work Python 3.
+It runs on Python 2.6 and 2.7 and Python 3.4

 The generated source is fairly readable: docstrings, lists, tuples and hashes are somewhat pretty-printed.